How to repurpose content efficiently

 For a detailed walkthrough of creating caroussels, read Create engaging LinkedIn content.

-Create a podcast or YouTube version
+Create a podcast or YouTube video version

 Meet people where they hang out.
 Some skim newsletters, others queue podcasts for a commute, many binge YouTube late at night.
 When you have already written a guide, repackaging that research into audio or video brings fresh eyes and ears with very little extra work.